 A bit about the chocolate cakes (tips and tricks)

 - So this batter feels off when you make it.
 It feels like there isn’t enough liquid, and the mixture is almost too thick to spread around.
 That’s ok; it’s supposed to be that way.
 The chocolate cakes bake up perfectly, stay super moist, but hold together.
 This recipe is very similar to my cheesecake filled chocolate bundt cake.
 It’s also a great little showstopping dessert!

 - Make sure you grease your cake pans well.
 A circle of parchment on the bottom works great to ensure the cakes do not stick.
 I also use a bit of cocoa powder to sprinkle around (instead of flour or even almond flour) inside the pans.

-To spread the batter evenly, use the back of a wet spoon.
+- To spread the batter evenly, use the back of a wet spoon.
 Push the mixture into the cake pan walls and try to level out to the top.
 An offset spatula works very well.

 - I used three 6-inch cake pans (for pretty photos), but two 8-inch cake pans work perfectly well for this recipe.
 The recipe card has cooking times for 8-inch cake pans (as they tend to be the standard in most kitchens) if you do use 6-inch cake pans reduce the cooking time by 5 minutes.

 - I would not skip the xanthan gum; it does a lot to help with the structure and texture in this gluten-free cake recipe.

 (for the sake of a photo I made a hell of a mess.)

 Low carb Cherry jam filling (you have three options)